Written by Dr. Joseph Schreiber

 De Quervain tendonitis is caused by swelling of the tendons that extend the thumb.
 This prevents them from smoothly gliding through their tunnel (top image).
 If the swelling does not improve with conservative treatment, the roof of the tunnel can be released to allow for smooth and comfortable tendon gliding (bottom image).

-Comprehensive Hand and Wrist Care at Raleigh Orthopaedic
+Expert Hand and Wrist Care at Raleigh Orthopaedic

-The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.
+Disclaimer: The information on this site is for general informational purposes only and is not intended as medical advice.
+It should not be used as a substitute for professional diagnosis, treatment, or medical judgment.
+Always consult a physician or qualified healthcare provider with any questions you may have about a medical condition or treatment.